utilizable/ansible-local-development/README.md

 Ansible - Local Development
 ============
-This repository serves as a build automation for local development.
+This repository serves as a automation of creating local development setup.

 ## ⚙️  Ansible Roles